reyesj5/html5-basic-headers/README.md

-# html5-template-brackets
+# html5-basic-headers

-This is a basic extension to import a basic template of html5 in your html file Just Click Shift+Tab or click on "EDIT > HTML5 template"
+Importing basic headers for an html file in brackets